 We bring you to the best places in Sulawesi and make sure you can get there when you are having a disability or travel with a wheelchair.

-Toraja is known for their impressive boat-shaped traditional houses decorated with colourful wood carvings, and for their burial sites carved into rocky cliffs.
-To preserve the beauty of their setting and surroundings, a group of 10 Toraja settlements has been submitted to UNESCO for world heritage nomination.
+Toraja is known for its impressive traditional houses with boat-shaped roofs, colourful wood carvings, and burial sites carved into rocky cliffs.
+To preserve the beauty of this setting, a group of 10 Toraja settlements has been submitted to UNESCO for world heritage nomination.

 Kete Kesu is one of the oldest villages in Toraja and has a rather spooky burial site at the outskirts of the village.

-Limestone hills, the world’s second largest karst area, in the north of the city contain a number of caves with prehistoric rock paintings, amongst which is the oldest known work of art produced by man.
+Limestone hills, the world’s second largest karst area to the north of the city house a number of caves with prehistoric rock paintings, amongst them the oldest known work of art produced by man.

 If you travel with a wheelchair in Sulawesi or have a disability, we assist you!

 The colonial Fort Rotterdam, located at the sea-side in Makassar, represents Dutch rule in Sulawesi for nearly 300 years.

 The citadel of the Sultans of Gowa, Benteng Somba Opu, is now an open-air museum in an extensive park at the outskirts of Makassar.